m0nc3f3/m0nc3f3/README.md

 - **CTF team invitations**
 - **Security research collaborations**
 - **Learning opportunities**
 - **Knowledge sharing**

 *Feel free to reach out - let's build something secure together.*

+---

+*"The quieter you become, the more you are able to hear." - UNIX philosophy*
+- **Knowledge sharing**

+*Feel free to reach out - let's build something secure together.*